nybeermi/Building-AI/README.md

 ## What next?

-Hopefully this project will generate new ideas in organisations working in this field of tecnologies.
+Hopefully this project will generate new ideas in organisations working in this field of technologies.

 ## Acknowledgments